team178/2023RobotCode/2023-breakdown.md

 Lights this year were ran off the RoboRIO instead of a seperate Arduino controller like previous years.
 They were programmed to change between the alliance color and the color of the gamepiece the driver's wanted when a button on the controller was pressed.

 < insert things from people who actually wrote this code >

+Person who actually wrote lights code here; to be honest, not much needs to be said about lights.
+The lights default to the current alliance color of the robot, and the color of the lights can be changed to yellow and purple to signal for a cone or a cube.
+We had some trouble getting lights to work at first, but that was because we were being dumb.
+First we had soldering issues then we had issues of *write the correct port in the code*.
+I think.

 ## [Combo](https://github.com/team178/2023RobotCode/blob/main/src/main/java/frc/robot/utils/Combo.java)
 "Hey, so we have an arcade cabinet controller this year, right?
 So we can make combo moves?"